pingcap/docs/vector-search-index.md

 - Cosine Distance: `((VEC_COSINE_DISTANCE(embedding)))`
 - L2 Distance: `((VEC_L2_DISTANCE(embedding)))`

 The vector index can only be created for fixed-dimensional vector columns, such as a column defined as `VECTOR(3)`.
-It cannot be created for mixed-dimensional vector columns (such as a column defined as `VECTOR`) because vector distances can only be calculated between vectors with the same dimension.
+It cannot be created for non-fixed-dimensional vector columns (such as a column defined as `VECTOR`) because vector distances can only be calculated between vectors with the same dimension.

 For restrictions and limitations of vector search indexes, see [Restrictions](#restrictions).